The Northeastern District

 Assembly Church of Christ, Disciples of Christ, comprises the areas reaching from the District of Columbia to upstate New York and Connecticut.

-There are twenty-six (26) churches with a total membership of approximately 3,000.
-The NEDA has a rich history which started with a few determined men.
-Some these men came from families that had not been
+There are twenty-one (21) churches with a total membership of approximately 3,000.
+The NEDA has a rich history that started with a few determined men.
+Some of these men came from families that had not been

 During the Great Depression of the 1930’s, a vast number of blacks began